pilotmoon/PopClip-Extensions/source/ChatGPT.popclipext/Readme.md

 3. Copy and paste the API Key (it starts with `sk-`) into the _API Key_ field in the extension's settings.

+#### Model

+Available values are `gpt-3.5-turbo` and `gpt-4`.
+Note that some accounts might not be able to access the GPT-4 model — see OpenAI's documentation for details.

 #### Reset Timer (minutes)

 After this many minutes without any messages, the extension will automatically